karlaxnieves/support-git-delete-yespo/docs/Omnichannel/web-push/how-send-web-push-notifications-website.md

 1. Download the Service Worker installation file below and copy it to the `/push/yespo/` directory on your website or to the directory specified in the File path field in the Service Worker settings.
 2. Copy the generated code and insert it into the section of your website's HTML pages.
-3. <a rel="nofollow" href="https://web.dev/articles/add-manifest" target="_blank">Create a manifest file</a> and place it in the root directory to enable sending messages to devices with iOS/iPadOS.
+3. [Create a manifest file](https://web.dev/articles/add-manifest) and place it in the root directory to enable sending messages to devices with iOS/iPadOS.

 <Image align="center" width="80%" src="https://files.readme.io/7874523d4311e0f38d991edb33d7724439711d37252c82bbc4484792f45e643e-adding-website-to-account-25032025-09-yespo.webp" />